#74 ππ¦ 2064. Minimized Maximum of Products Distributed to Any Store π§ π

 Problem Statement π

-represents the number of products of the ith type, your task is to distribute all products to the retail stores, following these rules:
+You have n specialty retail stores and m types of products, each with a specific quantity.
+Given an array quantities where quantities[i] represents the number of products of the ith type, your task is to distribute all products to the retail stores, following these rules:

 - Each store can receive at most one product type.